To book an appointment Call us: 07971 627146

 There are many things to consider when choosing a puppy, including breed and at what age the pup is when you buy it.
 Obviously, you want to choose a dog that is best suited to you and your lifestyle but how many of us actually consider all the ramifications of puppy/dog ownership?
 For instance, a puppy isn’t a puppy for very long and is going to be around for the next 14 years or so with all the associated financial costs i.e. insurance, food, vets bill’s, toys, kennelling when you go on holiday etc, etc not to mention the considerable cost on your time.

 As puppy and owner educational specialists, we are at hand to advise you on your puppy choice, what the puppy needs from day one and what to expect.
-We are also on hand to help you through those first few weeks.
-Some things to consider:
+We are also on hand to help you through those first

 The “Perfect” Breed